-Grace Peters, a senior from Sutton in Painting & Design Technology said, “It was an honor to have my paining selected.
-It was nice to see that my hard-work would get shown with many other hardworking artists.
+Grace Peters, a senior from Sutton in Painting & Design Technology, said “It was an honor to have my painting selected.
+It was nice to see that my hard work would get shown with many other hardworking artists.
 I spent at least two months working on this painting as well as concept and prep and color studies beforehand.

-Our well rounded students are excelling in the visual arts program, regardless of their trade path.
-Being well-rounded means they can step outside of their current role, take on new things which often don’t actually “fit” into anyone’s job description.
-Having skills in a variety of different areas, help our students succeed and excel in their chosen career paths.
+Our well-rounded students are excelling in the Visual Arts program, regardless of their trade or career path.
+Being well-rounded means, they can step outside of their current role, take on new things which often don’t actually “fit” into anyone’s job description.
+Mastering creative skills in a variety of different areas help our students succeed and excel in their chosen career paths.

-Ashley MacLure, Visual Arts Instructor & Art Club Advisor explains, “We have almost two dozen students apply to art and design colleges every year and getting accepted to some of the most prestigious ones including Rhode Island School of Design and Maryland Institute College of Art to name a few.
-As a senior, Grace Peters, has applied and been accepted into Maine College of Art, Maryland Institute of Art, Massachusetts College of Art and Design, and Virginia Common Wealth University.
+Ashley MacLure, Visual Arts Instructor & Art Club Advisor, said “We have almost two dozen students apply to art and design colleges every year and they're getting accepted to some of the most prestigious ones including Rhode Island School of Design and Maryland Institute College of Art to name a few.
+As a senior, Grace Peters applied and has been accepted into Maine College of Art, Maryland Institute of Art, Massachusetts College of Art and Design, and Virginia Common Wealth University."
 Peters credits her instructors at BVT for assisting her through this process.

-“Our visual arts program here is growing and we’re able to offer more courses and variety which in turn allows us to offer exciting opportunities like this showcase at WAM to our students,” explains Ashley MacLure.
-This annual celebration, which typically takes place in March, expands art programs and stimulates new art programs in schools.
-The Museum is open Wednesday - Sunday 10:00 a.m. to 4:00 p.m. and the 3rd Thursday of every month 10:00 a.m. to 8:00 p.m.
+“Our Visual Arts program is growing.
+We’re able to offer more courses and variety, which in turn gives our students exciting and creative opportunities like this showcase at WAM,” explained Ashley MacLure.
+This annual event, which typically takes place in March, expands art programs and stimulates new art programs in schools.
+The Museum is open Wednesday - Sunday 10:00 a.m. to 4:00 p.m. and the 3rd Thursday of every month from 10:00 a.m. to 8:00 p.m.
 Admission for the YAM exhibit hall is always free.

 The Nine Visual Art Students Selected to Showcase their Work: